 - Security - Segmenting authorized users and blocking unauthorized users - Extending the services of the network safely to authorized parties - Enforcing security policy compliance on all devices seeking to access network computing resources.
-Faculty and other staff enjoy rapid and reliable authentication through IEEE 802.1x and Extensible Authentication Protocol (EAP), with all information sent and received on the WLAN being encrypted.
+Staff enjoy rapid and reliable authentication through IEEE 802.1x and Extensible Authentication Protocol (EAP), with all information sent and received on the WLAN being encrypted.